lilindian16/RE_SWC_FW/README.md

 - PlatformIO - I like running it as an extension in VSCode
 - RE_SWC Controller Kit
 - USB C data & power cable

+## Configuring Headunit Brand

+Headunit brand settings are stored in the (emulated) EEPROM of the chip.
+Users can set the brand of their headunit easily:

+1. Hold down the volume knob button
+2. Apply power to the RE_SWC controller via USB
+3. Keep the button held until the status LED lights up
+4. Press the volume knob button x times to enter your headunit brand (refer to the headunit brand index below).
+The RE_SWC status LED will blink to indicate the button has been pressed
+5. Hold the volume knob button down until the status LED lights up to set the headunit brand
+6. The RE_SWC controller will flash x times to indicate the brand it is programmed to

+## Headunit Brand Index

+1. Generic Resistive
+2. JVC
+3. Kenwood
+4. Alpine
+5. Pioneer